Basic Jewelry and Gem Appraisal Terms: What is Value?

 When appraising for fair market value, you would take into account a combination of factors, including:

-- Recent auction records.
+- Recent auction records

-- Secondhand market information.
+- Secondhand market information

-- Relevant price guides.
+- Relevant price guides

-- Information from stores selling similar items.
+- Information from stores selling similar items

 Liquidation or Scrap Value

 If you need to sell for quick cash, you need a liquidation or scrap value appraisal.
 For example, this is the value of that silver dinnerware set if sold quickly, without the time to research the best source or wait for an auction.
 This exemplifies selling under duress.
-(If a bankruptcy court forces someone to sell his or her goods, there may not even be a willing seller).
+(If a bankruptcy court forces someone to sell their goods, there may not even be a willing seller).